Skip to main content

 Utah is home to world-record-sized elk.
 The only type of elk you’ll encounter when hunting in Utah is the Rocky Mountain elk (Cervus elaphus nelsoni) — one of North America’s six recognized subspecies of elk.
 Rocky Mountain elk bulls average 700 pounds and are about 5 feet tall at the shoulder; the cows are slightly smaller at around 500 pounds and 4.5 feet.

 An animal of this size requires plenty of firearm power to take down quickly and effectively when on the hunt.
-But, any cartridge in a caliber large enough to bag an elk has a recoil that’s pretty hard on you, too.
+But, any cartridge in a caliber large enough to bag an American elk has a recoil that’s pretty hard on you, too.
 That’s why a crucial step in preparing for an elk hunt is selecting the right caliber rifle.
 If you’re new to elk hunting in Utah, or want to prepare before your next guided hunt at West Canyon Ranch, this article is for you.
-To help you choose your caliber, find the most common elk hunting rifles our hunters use below and the pros and cons of each.
+To help you choose the best caliber for deer hunting, find the most common elk hunting rifles our hunters use below and the pros and cons of each.

 COMMON ELK AND DEER HUNTING CALIBERS